 - Head your email “BFS Short Story Competition”

-- Attach your story as an rtf file or a Word file.
+- Attach your story as a .rtf file or a .doc file.

 - In the body of the email give your name, title of the story, the word count and details of BFS membership or else PayPal transaction number.

 - If you are a current BFS Member, please give your membership number.

 - If you are not a BFS member, or if you are a BFS member entering a second story, there is a £5 fee per entry.
 Please pay this via PayPal.